 This Dissertation is brought to you for free and open access by Knowledge Repository @ IUP.
 It has been accepted for inclusion in Theses and Dissertations (All) by an authorized administrator of Knowledge Repository @ IUP.
 For more information, please contact sara.parme@iup.edu.

-CONTENT ANALYSIS OF MEMBERS' INTEREST, PARTICIPATION, AND USE OF A VIRTUAL COMMUNITY OF PRACTICE ASSOCIATED WITH INTENSIVE ENGLISH PROGRAMS
+CONTENT ANALYSIS OF MEMBERS' INTEREST, PARTICIPATION, AND USE OF A VIRTUAL COMMUNITY OF PRACTICE ASSOCIATED WITH INTENSIVE ENGLISH PROGRAMS in Partial Fulfillment of the

 A Dissertation